First Radio Relay History

 work they had been training for.
 Land lines from various front line commands

 through switch boards were connected to the FM equipment and phone communication

 was established to the Air Corps ground support center.

-1944 July Elements of Company D were sent to the Isle of White to establish an FM relay link to England.
+1944 July Elements of Company D were sent to the Isle of Wight to establish an FM relay link to England.
 Apon ariving at the area they were to set up in , they noted a 1St Army

 Communication Company set up with strange three element horizontal antenna.
 They inquired and were informed that they used AN/TRC 1 , 4 Channel Multiplexed FM.
 There investigation indicated that the AN/TRC equipment was far seperior to what they had been using.
 Word was rapidly passed up the Command and within a few weeks Company D was supplied with